ualibweb/ua-folio-docs/docs/Testing.md

 ## What kind of tests are there?

 There are many types of testing, each with a different goal.
+As these progress, tests get larger, more complex, and more expensive/time-consuming to run, so the goals broaden each time.
 Everyone has a different view on what to call these, but here is my perspective from a bottom-up view (particularly as it applies to FOLIO):

 ### Unit testing